This file part of www.watertownhistory.org

 Removal of

-the last number of his paper, Mr. Wm.
-W. Watt announces that he shall
+of his paper, Mr. Wm.
+W. Watt announces that he shall discontinue the

-at the close of the present volume.
-We
+the close of the present volume.
+We fear

-fear he intends to transfer his printing establishment to Neenah and there
+he intends to transfer his printing establishment to Neenah and there commence

-We certainly wish our neighbor of the County Seat the amplest success in
+certainly wish our neighbor of the County Seat the amplest success in any

 Spring comes along slowly